aws-amplify/docs/js/authentication.md

 ### Switching Authentication Flow Type

-There are two different types of authentication flow supported: `USER_SRP_AUTH` and `USER_PASSWORD_AUTH`. `USER_SRP_AUTH` is used by default and utilizes the SRP protocol (Secure Remote Password) to encrypt the password on the client before it's sent to the back-end.
+Two different types of authentication flow supported: `USER_SRP_AUTH` and `USER_PASSWORD_AUTH`. `USER_SRP_AUTH` is used by default and utilizes the SRP protocol (Secure Remote Password) to encrypt the password on the client before it's sent to the back-end.
 It is a more secure way of sending user credentials over the network and is, therefore, the recommended approach.

 The `USER_PASSWORD_AUTH` flow will send user credentials unencrypted to the back-end.
 If you want to migrate users to Cognito using the "Migration" trigger and avoid forcing users to reset their passwords, you need to use this authentication flow type as the Lambda function invoked by the trigger has to be able to verify the supplied user credentials.